Canop/terminal-light/README.md

 Terminal-light sends the query on `stdout`, waits for the answer on `stdin` with a timeout of 20ms, then parses this answer.

-Bonus:
+Upsides:

-* this works well on all tested linux terminals
+* this works well on all tested unix terminals, including on MacOs
 * the value is precise (RGB)
 * the value is up to date when it's available

-Malus:
+Downsides:

 * waiting for stdin with a timeout isn't implemented on Windows in this crate (help welcome)
 * this isn't instant, a delay of 10 ms to get the answer isn't unusual